Last substantial update to this pages was on 09/03/2010.

 The future for park ovens continues to look promising.

-Historical Fort Snelling contains the oldest wood-fired brick oven in Minnesota.
-It’s still a working oven, in a limited sense.
-I believe it dates from 1827 (or earlier).
+Historical Fort Snelling contains a recreation of the oldest wood-fired brick oven in Minnesota.
+The original oven dated from 1827 (or earlier).
 It was used to bake 300 loaves of bread a day, enough for a loaf for every person at the fort.

 The Minnesota Historical Society is responsible for running the fort.
 Sometimes they teach a class on baking bread in the ovens at the fort.